 The advanced laser instrument could improve the accuracy of inter-spacecraft ranging by tenfold or more and lead to enhanced gravity measurements.
 The instrument was developed at the Jet Propulsion Laboratory and Ball Aerospace with funding from the Instrument Incubator Program.

-As the existing GRACE satellites orbit Earth, they encounter subtle changes, or unevenness, in gravitational pull.
+As the GRACE satellites orbited Earth, they encountered subtle changes, or unevenness, in gravitational pull.
 These gravitational variations produce slight movements in the spacecraft orbits that can be detected by careful range measurements between the satellites.
-GRACE uses a microwave ranging instrument, referenced to a stable quartz clock and coupled with precise GPS tracking, to measure these minute changes down to a few microns over the approximately 220 km distance separating the satellites.
+GRACE used a microwave ranging instrument, referenced to a stable quartz clock and coupled with precise GPS tracking, to measure these minute changes down to a few microns over the approximately 220 km distance separating the satellites.

 GRACE Follow-On will utilize the same overall technique — carefully measuring orbit variations between twin spacecraft – but the laser approach will be much more accurate.
 The advantage is due largely to the shorter wavelength of the laser, compared to the microwave wavelength, referenced to a thermally isolated optical cavity, which is more stable than the quartz clock.